 My kids have been wholly absorbed in breastfeeding.
 I have the breasts.
 There is no separation between a child who exclusively breastfeeds and his mother.
 There is no “me-time”.
-While my breastfeeding days are coming a close (Farrah Star, 3, only asks to nurse before sleep), this has been a daily struggle.
+While my breastfeeding days are coming to a close (my 3 year-old now only asks to nurse before sleep), this has been a daily struggle.

 A woman I know once wrote something and it made me feel good.
 Wanna see it?